juancruzmdq/LocationRequestManager/README.md

 [![Platform](https://img.shields.io/cocoapods/p/LocationRequestManager.svg?style=flat)](http://cocoapods.org/pods/LocationRequestManager)

-This library was created with the intetion of simplify the use of CLLocationManager.
+This library was created with the intention of simplify the use of CLLocationManager.
 LocationRequestManager is a wraper for CLLocationManager which handle a set of LocationRequest.
 For each request you can specify some parameters like timeout, distance filter, accuracy.

 ## Usage